Best free alternatives to expensive software

-Software can be quite a big item in your budget – especially you’re paying a monthly subscription for dozens of different apps (according to statistics, an average freelancer spends $518/month on software).
+Software can be quite a big item in your budget – especially you’re paying a monthly subscription for dozens of different apps.

 Here’s a list of popular but expensive software that you can substitute with free alternatives that work just as good as the paid options.

 - Replace Visio with Draw.io

 - Replace Photoshop with GIMP